Treaty Three Police Service: Technology

 Continuing upgrades to the OPP radio equipment were also adopted by Treaty Three Police.
 Treaty Three as of 2008 became part of the Wide Area Network.
-An officer from Kenora can quickly communicate with virtually anyone in the province via the Provincial Communications Center in Thunder Bay and/or the other four Provincial Communications Centers in London, Orillia, Smith Falls and North Bay.
+An officer from Kenora can quickly communicate with virtually anyone in the province via the Provincial Communications Center in Thunder Bay and/or the other three Provincial Communications Centers in London, Orillia, and North Bay.

 Equipment and Uniforms

 The original OPP administered uniforms and shoulder flashes specific to individual reserves were retired and replaced with a navy blue uniform slightly lighter than the OPP uniforms.
 The T3PS symbol, created by a local resident, was adopted as the new shoulder flash.
 Black armour vests and ball caps with the T3PS symbol replaced the OPP stetson and blue armour, and the duty belt and equipment pouches were replaced with a basket weave design.
 The original white cruisers were replaced with brown Impalas and Tahoes.
 The original units have since been upgraded to a fleet of over 20 Chevrolet Impalas, Chevrolet Tahoes and Toyota RAV4s.
 All have been painted black with gold decals.
 As a cost savings measure T3PS began purchasing GMC Sierra's when the Tahoe's "miled out".

 Introduced in 2003 in time for the graduation of the first 14 officers hired and subsequent ceremony in Kenora was the dress uniform.
 All black with gold along the tunic closure and along the pants seam, the uniform differs from other traditional dress uniforms by dropping the tie for a military style mandarin collar, vaguely reminiscent of the uniforms worn by First Nations Chiefs in the time of the Treaty 3 Signing.